Boston Ghost Tour — 10 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Boston ghost tour?
+How many stops are on the Boston ghost tour?

-The Boston ghost tour includes 13 documented haunted locations.
+The Boston ghost tour includes 10 documented stops covering 225 years of documented history.

 Is the Boston ghost tour free?